3888/OnixTwitter/README.md

 ++1) The application should load content from users’ feeds via Twitter API.

-2)At the top of the left corner the switcher is placed.
+++2)At the top of the left corner the switcher is placed.
 This element switches the view mode from the list to a vertical pager.

-Pager mode: a user can see only one element per page and moves up/down by swiping or tapping particular buttons.
+++Pager mode: a user can see only one element per page and moves up/down by swiping or tapping particular buttons.
 It is the navigation button that can be implemented as the ‘float button’ etc.

-3) Click/tap on the picture should open a picture preview (4) screen.
+++3) Click/tap on the picture should open a picture preview (4) screen.

 4) Preview must have a zoom functionality.